bratushkadan/diploma/cmd/auth/README.md

 # cmd/ directory arrangement

-In hexagonal architecture, one could organize the cmd/ directory (for a single service repository, this service is "auth" for current directory)
+In hexagonal architecture, one could organize the cmd/ directory (for a *single service* repository; "auth" is the *single service* for current directory)
 1. `cmd/main.go`: driver adapters (REST, gRPC, CLI) are swappable via configuration parameters (implemented by factory methods);
 2. `cmd/{rest,gprc,cli}/main.go`: driver adapters are separated via directories.